syncfusion-content/wpf-docs/wpf/SfDiagram/Page-Settings.md

 # Page Settings

 By default, DiagramPage size is decided based on the diagramming elements position.
-To customize the size and appearence of the DiagramPage, please use [PageSettings](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PageSettings.html "PageSettings") property of SfDiagram.
+To customize the size and appearance of the DiagramPage, please use [PageSettings](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PageSettings.html "PageSettings") property of SfDiagram.

 * The `PageWidth` and `PageHeight` properties of `PageSettings` define the size of the page.
 * `PageBorderThickness`, `PageBackground` and `PageBorderBrush` properties allows to define the appearance of page.
 * Based on Diagramming element position, the size of the page dynamically increases or decreases in multiples of page width and height with help of `MultiplePage` property of PageSettings.
-* Page breaks are visual glue to indicate the `PrintMargin` value and it helps while prining the Diagram.
+* Page breaks are visual glue to indicate the `PrintMargin` value and it helps while printing the Diagram.
 * The `ShowPageBreaks` property will decide on Visibility of Page breaks.

 {% tabs %}